greim/await.js/README.md

-# Everyone has needs
+# Multi-variable promises for asynchronous JavaScript

-needs.js is multi-variable promises for asynchronous JavaScript.
-It has no library dependencies and runs either in browsers, or in Node, without any special configuration. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript JavaScript 1.8.5.
+needs.js has no library dependencies and runs either in browsers, or in Node, without any special configuration. **Old browser note**: you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript JavaScript 1.8.5.
 AKA IE lte 8.
 Try modernizr.

 ## What are multi-variable promises?